abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/2-Angular-Components.md

 #### Multi-slot content projection

-- A component can have multiple slots.
+- A component can have multiple slots (multiple `<ng-content>` elements).
 Each slot can specify a CSS selector that determines which content goes into that slot.
 This pattern is referred to as multi-slot content projection.
 With this pattern, you must specify where you want the projected content to appear.
 You accomplish this task by using the `select` attribute of `<ng-content>`.

   ```html
   <!-- child -->